 - 1. Capital Budget.
 Recommendations increase capital budget authority and funding for the Data Center Consolidation project by \$361,669 in General Revenue over the biennium due to cost increases for current service levels identified by the Department of Information Resources (DIR) for the 2014-15 biennium.
-Recommended capital budget appropriations for the Data Center Consolidation project total \$965,013 in General Revenue for the biennium (see Rider Highlights #2). - 2.
-Low-Income Discount Program.
-Recommendations increase appropriations for the Low-Income Discount program by \$76.1 million in General Revenue-Dedicated-System Benefit Account No. 5100 (SBF) funds over the biennium.
-The recommended increase in appropriations would increase the estimated discount from 10 to 15 percent on program participant's electric bills from May to September.
-Recommended appropriations for the Low-Income Discount program total \$228.3 million for the biennium (\$112.6 million in fiscal year 2014; \$115.6 million in fiscal year 2015). - 3.
+Recommended capital budget appropriations for the Data Center Consolidation project total \$965,013 in General Revenue for the biennium (see Rider Highlights #2). - Low-Income Discount Program.
+Recommendations continue base appropriations levels previously approved by the 82nd Legislature by providing \$152.2 million (\$75.1 million in fiscal year 2014; \$77.1 million in fiscal year 2015) of General Revenue-Dedicated-System Benefit Account No. 5100 (SBF) funds for the Low-Income Discount program.
+The recommended level of appropriations would provide an estimated 10 percent discount on program participant's electric bills from May to September. - 3.
 System Benefit Fund Revenue.
-Recommendations limit revenue generated in the biennium for the SBF to the amount of funds estimated to be necessary to cover the cost of administering the allocation of the SBF (see Rider Highlight #7 and #8).
+Recommendations limit revenue generated in the biennium for the SBF to the amount of funds estimated to be necessary to cover the cost of administering the allocation of the SBF (see Rider Highlights #7 and #8).
 Revenue for this account is generated from a nonbypassable fee set by the Public Utility Commission (PUC) that is charged to retail electric customers based on electricity usage.
 The PUC has set the fee at the statutory maximum rate of 65 cents per megawatt hour since 2002.
-According to agency estimates, the appropriation-leveled assessment rate is projected to be 53 cents in fiscal year 2014 and 54 cents in fiscal year 2015.
-LBB staff has developed a report that includes proposals to reduce reliance on the General Revenue-Dedicated funds being counted toward certification of the General Appropriation Act.
+According to agency estimates, the appropriation-leveled assessment rate is projected to be 37 cents in fiscal years 2014 and 2015.
+Compared to the maximum statutory rate, the appropriation-leveled assessment rate is anticipated to generate \$123.5 million less revenue over the biennium based on the Comptroller's Biennial Revenue Estimate.
+LBB staff has developed a report that includes proposals to reduce the reliance on the General Revenue-Dedicated funds being counted toward certification of the General Appropriations Act.
 Because the SBF is one of the accounts with the largest balances counted toward certification, the report includes specific options to reduce reliance on that account's revenue and balance. - 4.
 Sunset Review.
 The agency is currently undergoing a limited-scope Sunset review (see Rider Highlights #6).
 The Sunset Commission has recommended continuing the agency for 10 years.
 Sunset recommendations also include transferring responsibility for water and wastewater utility regulation from the Texas Commission on Environmental Quality (TCEQ) to PUC.
 This would include the transfer of \$1.43 million in annual appropriations from the General Revenue-Dedicated Water Resource Management Account No. 153 and 20.0 FTEs from TCEQ to PUC.